Forward (statue)

 Forward is an 1893 bronze statue by American sculptor Jean Pond Miner Coburn depicting an embodiment of Wisconsin's "Forward" motto.
-The 1996 replica was located at the Wisconsin State Capitol grounds at the top of State Street before it was vandalized in 2020.
+The 1996 replica is located at the Wisconsin State Capitol grounds at the top of State Street.
 The statue often is misidentified with the Wisconsin statue on top of the Capitol dome.

 History

 During the 1893 World's Columbian Exposition, Miner and Helen Farnsworth Mears were named artists-in-residence at the Wisconsin Building.
 At that time, Miner was commissioned to create a work of art representing the state.

 She created Forward; "Forward" is the motto of the state of Wisconsin.
 A souvenir pamphlet from the Exposition described the statue as representing "a female figure standing upon the prow of a boat, the figurehead of which is 'Old Abe.'
 The boat is surging through the water, and the figure, poised gracefully but firmly upon the prow, stretches forth the right hand, while the left clasps the American flag to its bosom."
 Miner had originally planned to cast it in copper, her funds ran out and the statue remained in its bronze form.

 The statue was afterward purchased by women's suffrage organizations and "presented to the state of Wisconsin on behalf of the women's suffrage movement.

 The statue was housed inside the Wisconsin State Capitol from 1893 to 1904.
 The sculpture was moved outdoors on the Capitol grounds in 1905.
 For a century the statue, made out of bronze, stood on the Wisconsin State Capitol grounds, slowly deteriorating.
 In 1996, several women's groups and "women of Wisconsin" raised the funds to have the work cast in bronze.
 This was placed on the Capitol grounds while the original was placed in the lobby of the Wisconsin Historical Society building on the campus of the University of Wisconsin–Madison.